ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_custom_te.md

 ## Deploying a Policy

 We begin by creating a Policy and identifying **Groups of Interest** (or interesting traffic).
-The policy is then expanded to encompass an ACL.
+The policy is then expanded to encompass a Data Policy.

 ### Setting up Groups of Interest and Traffic Rules